Language Access: Effecting Change with Individual Action

 Cost: $15 CHIA Members / $25 Non-Members

-RID: This webinar is pre-approved for RID credit (via PINRA).
+- RID: This webinar is pre-approved for RID credit (via PINRA).
 There is an additional $10 cost for this, which the attendee will pay directly to NorCRID.
-Email email@example.com for pre-approval.
+Email email@example.com at least one week prior to the event for pre-approval and additional instructions.

 Gabriela Siebach will share the actionable recommendations about how you can help solve some of the greatest challenges facing our industry today.
 In 2016, a survey was circulated among various stakeholder groups of the healthcare interpreted encounter in order to identify the major challenges our industry faces.
 The challenges were: Competency and Qualifications, Integrating Language Access into Healthcare and Fiscal Challenges.
 In October of the same year, interpreters, hospital administrators, healthcare staff, consumers of language access services, interpreter educators and case managers had the opportunity to hear from one or more representatives from each represented stakeholder group.
 This process allowed for the development of recommendations that would acknowledge and address the interests of all stakeholder groups of the interpreted healthcare encounter.

 1. Identify the challenges our industry currently faces